Dates for Summer Advising 2016 are Monday, June 20, Wednesday, June 22, or Friday, June 24.

-After June 9, call the Provost’s Office (410-778-7206).
+Log in to WebAdvisor and follow the directions enclosed in Dean DiQuinzio’s letter to you.
+Registration for Summer Advising is open May 2 – June 10.
+After June 10, call the Provost’s Office (410-778-7206).
 We hold places in all courses for each of the three advising days, so you have the same chance of getting into a course no matter which day you attend.

-All new students must take the mathematics placement exam mathematics placement exam and the foreign language placement exam.
-The foreign language placement exam begins with a questionnaire; answer the questions indicated and it will indicate whether or not you need to take the exam.
+All new students must take the mathematics placement exam and the foreign language placement exam.
+The foreign language placement exam begins with a questionnaire; answer the questions and it will indicate whether or not you need to take the exam.
 The mathematics placement exam has two parts.
 Read the directions carefully to determine whether you need to take the second part.

 Your summer advisor will expect you to be prepared for your advising meeting, so be sure to review this material carefully.
-Then complete the Summer Advising Course Selection Worksheet and bring it with you to your advising appointment on your Summer Advising day.
+Then complete the and bring it with you to your advising appointment on your Summer Advising day.

 If you cannot attend in June:

-If for some reason you cannot attend one of the Summer Advising dates, registration for classes can be handled either in person or over the phone with Dean DiQuinzio any time after June 20, and you will attend a make-up session on August 20 that will cover the other important sessions given in June.
-You can contact the Provost’s Office at 410-778-7206 to make a phone or in-person appointment with Dean DiQuinzio.
+We do recommend Summer Advising; it will help you get off to a great start.
+But if you cannot attend Summer Advising, registration for classes can be handled either in person or over the phone with Dean Patrice DiQuinzio or Registrar Ashley Turlington any time after June 20.
+You will also attend a make-up session in August that will cover the information from the sessions given in June.
+You can contact the Provost’s Office at 410-778-7206 to make a phone or in-person appointment with Dean DiQuinzio or Registrar Turlington.

 Information will be arriving by mail in early May.
 For general questions regarding Summer Advising, please contact the Provost’s Office at 410-778-7206.
 For issues with WebAdvisor login or other technical questions, please contact the Help Desk at 410-778-7777.